goldcaddy77/warthog/README.md

 - A [graphql-binding](https://github.com/graphql-binding/graphql-binding) for
   type-safe programmatic access to your APIs.
 - TypeScript classes for the generated GraphQL schema for type-safety while developing.
+- Automatic validation before data is saved using any of the decorators available in the [class-validator](https://github.com/typestack/class-validator#validation-decorators) library.

 ## Warning